getml/getml.com/src/docs/user_guide/walkthrough/index.md

 Now, inside Python, execute ``import getml`` to import the API.

-The getML Monitor, available in the enterprise edition, is the frontend to the engine.
+The getML Monitor, available in the Enterprise edition, is the frontend to the engine.
 It should open automatically by launching the engine.
 In case it does not, visit [http://localhost:1709/](http://localhost:1709/) to open it.
 From now on, the entire analysis is run from Python.
 We will cover the getML monitor in a later tutorial, but feel free to check what is going on while following this guide.

 The entry-point for your project is the `getml.project` module.
 From here, you can start projects and control running projects.
 Further, you have access to all project-specific entities, and you can export a project as a ``.getml`` bundle to disk or load a ``.getml`` bundle from disk.
 To see the running projects, you can execute: